emilraducanu/colibri/README.md

 # 📝 To do
 **colibri** is an open-source project still under development.
 Here is a non-exhaustive list of features that could be implemented in the future.
 Feel free to contribute!
 1. Dimensions AI scrapping
+2. Data merger
-2. Run text classification models to filter publications
+3. Run text classification models to filter publications
-3. Get PDFs
+4. Get PDFs
-4. Support other OS than Ubuntu.
+5. Support other OS than Ubuntu.
-5. Support other Web browsers than Mozilla Firefox to scrape Web of Science.
+6. Support other Web browsers than Mozilla Firefox to scrape Web of Science.
-6. ...
+7. ...

 <br/>